 Despite the proliferation of plastics in the last century, biodegradable organic material is still the largest component of the American waste stream.
 But for such a ubiquitous material, it’s a challenge for cities to deal with.

 Some organic materials, like clean paper, can be recycled.
-Even so, organic materials, including paper products, yard trimmings, and food waste make up 55 percent of municipal solid waste (MSW).
+Even so, organic materials, including paper products, yard trimmings, and food waste make up more than 56% of municipal solid waste (MSW).
 Some people keep their organic waste out of the garbage by composting at home.
 But not everyone has the time or space to compost.
 And home composting systems can’t always handle all of a household’s organic waste.

 The word “industrial” has negative connotations in environmental circles but when it comes to composting, there are benefits to scaling up.
-Thanks to industrial-scale composting facilities, 8.9 percent of America’s organic waste is composted.
+Thanks to industrial-scale composting facilities, about 8.5% of America’s organic waste is composted.
 Some communities, like Seattle, mandate composting.
 But these cities are in the minority; far more do not even offer any kind of composting service.
 Here’s how municipal composting works where it exists.

 What Is Composting?